 Be sure to strip all six sides of the door to ensure that there’s a nice even finish.
 After you have removed the existing finish, sand the door using 120 or 150 grit sandpaper, taking care to sand against the grain.

-Some people prefer stains and varnish instead of paint.
+Some people prefer to use stain and varnish as a wood treatment instead of paint for their exterior wood doors.
 This can certainly be an option if you pick stains and varnishes that are suitable for use outdoors.
 It is important that you prepare the door properly if you are going to do this, however, because if the door is damp or there are any air gaps or bubbles in the finish then it will degrade very quickly.

 Protecting the Door

-If a door is well maintained, and you do not live in a place near the sea (wind and saltwater can ruin wood), or in an arid area with extreme weather, then you can expect the door to last 30 years – even more if it is protected by a porch or a patio.
+If you maintain wooden doors, and you do not live in a place near the sea (wind and saltwater can ruin wood), or in an arid area with extreme weather, then you can expect the door to last 30 years – even more if it is protected by a porch or a patio.
 The more stress your door is exposed to, the shorter the lifespan will be.
 Composite and UPVC doors can be quite hardwearing, while doors that are made of steel might only last for a decade, or less.
 The more proactive you are about keeping the door clean and maintaining the finish, the better.
 Once decay sets in at all, you will find that the life span of the door is greatly reduced.

 If you have any more questions, our friendly team is always happy to talk!
 To find out the best way to get in touch, visit our contact page.